 - Speech-to-Text Technology

-fax, copy, and scan services, public computers with printing, free public WiFi, PS4 console for Teens, mobile device charging station, self check-in and check-out, drive-up item return, youth iPad kiosks, computer lab, and AWE early literacy stations, Driving University and Safe 2 Drive testing site, and more!
+Copy, Scan & Fax station, document translation service, public computers with printing, free public WiFi, PS4 console for Teens, mobile device charging station, self check-in and check-out, drive-up item return, youth iPad kiosks, computer lab, and AWE early literacy stations, Driving University and Safe 2 Drive testing site, and more!

 - Limit of 3 notarized documents per visit